Shawn Fanning

-Shawn Fanning (born November 22, 1980) is an American computer programmer, entrepreneur, and angel investor.
+Shawn Fanning is an American computer programmer, entrepreneur, and angel investor.
 He developed Napster, one of the first popular peer-to-peer (P2P) file sharing platforms, in 1999.
 The popularity of Napster was widespread and Fanning was featured on the cover of Time magazine.

 The site in its initial free P2P incarnation was shut down in 2001 after the company's unsuccessful appeal of court orders arising from its encouraging the illegal sharing of copyrighted material.
 A paid subscription version of the site followed, and was purchased by Rhapsody on December 1, 2011.
 Following his involvement with Napster, he joined, and invested in, a number of early-stage technology startup companies.

 Computer career

 Napster

-On June 1, 1999, Fanning released a preliminary beta program of Napster and soon, hundreds of college students at Northeastern were trading music.
+On June 1, 1999, Fanning released a preliminary beta program of Napster and soon, hundreds of college students at Northeastern University were trading music.
 Sean Parker was the co-founder.
-They got the name from Shawn's Harwich High School nickname "Nappy", in reference to his hair texture.
-Shawn played on the Harwich tennis team.
+They got the name from Fanning's nickname "Nappy", in reference to his hair texture.